On T List of Movie Reviews

 Tombstone

-Sadly, the history of Wyatt Earp is mostly inaccurate as repeated in many mediums due to the inspiration of the 1901 novel The Virginian.
+Sadly, the history of Wyatt Earp is mostly inaccurate, having been repeated in many mediums due to the inspiration of the 1901 novel The Virginian.
 It marked the beginning of the Western craze that would dominate television and movies during the 50's and 60's and with a good reason: they brought in the highest ratings ever.
-Therefore, it showed the Old West that wasn't, hence the public having been spoon-fed lies and myths.
+Therefore, it showed the Old West that wasn't, hence the public being spoon-fed with lies and myths.

-Back to Tombstone, it's quite good with an Arizonian ambience and a strong cast showing off an interesting collection of mustaches which were all real: Kurt Russell, Val Kilmer, Powers Boothe, Michael Biehn (who previously did the same for The Abyss), Sam Elliot (of course...), Bill Paxton, Stephen Lang, Billy Bob Thornton, Michael Rooker, Billy Zane, Jason Priestley, Thomas Haden Church, and Charlton Heston.
+Back to Tombstone, it's quite good with Arizonian ambience and a strong cast of many showing off their mustaches which are all real: Kurt Russell, Val Kilmer, Powers Boothe, Michael Biehn (who previously did the same for The Abyss), Sam Elliot (of course...), Bill Paxton, Stephen Lang, Billy Bob Thornton, Michael Rooker, Billy Zane, Jason Priestley, Thomas Haden Church, and Charlton Heston.

-The unseen Robert Mitchum provides the narration after he was slated to appear but fell off a horse and hurt his back.
-Although uncredited, Kurt Russell directed a majority of the film with George P. Cosmatos' help due to the firing of Kevin Jarre who got overwhelmed by the task.
+The unseen Robert Mitchum provides the narration after being slated to appear but fell off a horse and hurt his back.
+Although uncredited, Kurt Russell directed the majority of Tombstone with George P. Cosmatos' help due to the firing of Kevin Jarre who became overwhelmed by the task.

-Unfortunately snubbed for an Oscar nomination, Val Kilmer takes the top acting honors by giving one of the greatest performances of his career and has the best lines of any character.
+Unfortunately snubbed for an Oscar nomination, Val Kilmer takes the top acting honors by giving one of the greatest performances of his career and has the best lines.
 There are rich scenes that make Tombstone a highly regarded Western.
 However, it's not a focused picture as there's a lot of filler that smacks of lazy filmmaking.
-The horseback riding scene with Kurt Russell and Dana Delany is ridiculous and should therefore be cut out; the same can be said for the unnecessary romantic subplot between their characters, too.
+The horseback riding scene with Kurt Russell and Dana Delany is ridiculous and should thus be cut out; the same can be said for the unnecessary romantic subplot between their characters, too.

 All in all, despite the negatives, Tombstone has my strongest recommendation, thanks to Val Kilmer.